Penelope Bould MBACP Couples, Adults, Children, Families, Psychosexual, L'coach

 Employing the latest evidence based techniques, empowering you to find light and insights in dark and difficult times or to meet goals and handle challenges I keep in touch with the latest research and undertake additional training every year.
 Including in the past couple of years the latest approaches to anxiety, worry, depression, suicidal thoughts and OCD as well as autism, personality disorders and happiness, dissociation and trauma to name but a few.

-A university graduate in counselling and holding a Diploma with a Distinction in Advanced Counselling Skills (and the highest mark of the year in research) as well as several other qualifications and a list of training courses undertaken running to several pages including this past year, I've worked clinically in an NHS hospital as a counsellor and offer a comprehensive integrative service.
+A university graduate in counselling and holding a Diploma with a Distinction in Advanced Counselling Skills (and the highest mark of the year, a Merit, in research) as well as several other qualifications and a list of training courses undertaken running to several pages including this past year, I've worked clinically in an NHS hospital as a counsellor and offer a comprehensive integrative service.

 I help to empower COUPLES, FAMILIES, CHILDREN, YOUNG PEOPLE, individual ADULTS, older people & GROUPS from diverse backgrounds plus provide relaxation skills, mediation, facilitation and corporate work including stress management.
 Also a lifecoach, 95% of my work is in psychotherapy / counselling.